 In January, the U.S. Treasury issues 5-year bonds, which are on-the-run treasuries.
 In May, the Treasury then issues the next batch of 5-year bonds, and the batch released in January becomes off-the-run treasuries.
 The yield curve is then structured around the off-the-run treasuries.

 The yield curve is the structuring of interest rates – plotting the yield of bonds of similar qualities against their dates of maturity.
-It, in turn, sets the mark for the prices of the bonds.
-An off-the-run yield curve accounts for the treasuries that on trading on the secondary market, with lower values and comparatively higher yields.
+This, in turn, sets the mark for the prices of the bonds.
+An off-the-run yield curve accounts for the treasuries that are trading on the secondary market, with lower values and comparatively higher yields.